lukasschwab/qt/README.md

 ## Usage

-To download a torrent, run the `qt` executable from the project directory:
+To download a torrent, run the `qt` executable:

 ```sh
 $ # In the project directory, run: